 What is TWiTCH?

-TWiTCH draws on the principles of dialogic pedagogy (teaching through dialogue) by using the dilemmas and moral concepts in stories as the basis for discussion and activity.
+The TWiTCH programme takes place in story time sessions and is based on well-known fairy tales with simple story lines.
+In addition, it draws on the principles of dialogic pedagogy (teaching through dialogue) by using the dilemmas and moral concepts in these stories as the basis for discussion.

-The adult uses facilitative rather than directive questioning approaches to develop children’s language and thinking skills.
-For example: practitioners might ask children to discuss ‘Do you need to have superpowers to be a hero?’.
+In TWiTCH sessions, the adult uses facilitative rather than directive questioning approaches to develop children’s language and thinking skills.
+For example: practitioners might ask children to discuss “Do you need to have superpowers to be a hero?”
+Over time, this means children develop more advanced language skills as they give (and justify) their reasons for what happens in the stories.

 Why dialogic reading?